 An optional rock roll-over or a whoop-de-do.

-The Green Flow trail is suitable for beginners.
+The Pepper trail is considered a "green flow trail" and is suitable for beginners.
 I don't

 Rolling a banked turn.

 The trail is easy to ride and should be a fun time for any rider.

 There are a few bumps and rock ramps that offer a jumping opportunity and one nice table jump.

 You can easily ride around any of the stunts.
 Most of the trail simply herds you down the hill.